nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 hand-drawing maps of disks and memory and exploring a limited world which turns out to contain a lot more detail than you'd expected.

+**15m**

-Britannia was created and ruled over by the kindly but distant Lord British, just as the Apple 2 was created and ruled over by the legendary Woz.
+Brittania was created and ruled over by the kindly but distant Lord British, just as the Apple 2 was created and ruled over by the legendary Woz.
 All those eccentricities and lost evil artefacts: were these truly malicious, or the side-effects of weighty decisions